instead-hub/instead/doc/stead3-en.md

 The traditional transitions into INSTEAD appear as links above the description scene.
 To determine the transitions between scenes is used attribute scene -- list 'way'.
-In the list are determined by the room in the form of of the room names or variable references, similar to the list 'obj'.
+In the list are determined by the room in the form of the room names or variable references, similar to the list 'obj'.
 For example:

 ```